Home

 the strand is broken.

-Pearls should be the LAST THING
+Pearls should be THE LAST THING

-and the FIRST THING OFF at night.
-Then don’t forget to clean
+and THE FIRST THING OFF at night.
+Then don't forget to clean

-them. |
+them.

-from the following source: Landman, Neil H., Mikkelsen, Paula M.,
+With much credit to: Landman, Neil H., Mikkelsen, Paula M.,

 Bieler, Rudiger & Bronson, Bennet, Pearls: A Natural History,